 In contrast to the Millennial attitude that seems to prioritise friendships and social justice in the workplace, Gen Z are more concerned with becoming financially secure through their work.
 In fact, research by the Levo Institute and the Adecco Millennial Economy Report shows that 69% of Gen Z prefer a stable job lacking passion over a passionate job lacking stability, and 62% say financial stability is one of their top three priorities.
+We’ve found this in our own research as well, with the vast majority (89%) of youth saying making money is ‘somewhat’ or ‘very’ important to them.
 This younger generation has seen Millennials struggle to find full-time work, even with degrees and qualifications, and are therefore more pragmatic in their approach to work.

 Mentors aren’t a totally new concept in the workplace, though Millennials have been a strong advocate for them in the recent past.
 This seems to be the case for Gen Z as well, with one survey reporting that 33% believe a mentorship program would be the most important job benefit, second only to health care benefits.
 This professional relationship is an effective way to introduce young workers to a new environment and to ensure they pick up the necessary skills to succeed in the particular industry.

 Millennials have fostered a reputation for being job-hoppers, willing to change careers at the slightest whiff of better pay or benefits, and while this may be true, it’s easily justified as a response to the changing nature of work.
 Gen Z have also adopted these habits, with one report revealing that 83% believe three years or less is the appropriate time to spend at their first job.

 The most effective way to retain young workers is to affirm their value and communicate opportunities for career growth; in fact, an empowering work culture and growth potential/promotions are the top two factors that would make Gen Z stay at a job for more than three years.